shabbychef/PDQutils/README.md

 <img src="github_extra/figure/testit-1.png" title="plot of chunk testit" alt="plot of chunk testit" width="600px" height="500px" />

+While this is very nearly normal, we can get a better approximation.
 Using the additivity
 property of cumulants, we can compute the cumulants of $Y$ easily if we have the cumulants of the $X_i$.
 These in turn can be computed from the raw moments.
 See